Canada’s protests settle down, but could echo in politics - The Boston Globe

-TORONTO (AP) — Most of the streets around the Canadian Parliament are quiet now.
-The Ottawa protesters who vowed never to give up are largely gone, chased away by policemen in riot gear.
+TORONTO — The streets around the Canadian Parliament are quiet now.
+The Ottawa protesters who vowed never to give up are largely gone, chased away by police in riot gear.
 The relentless blare of truckers’ horns has gone silent.

 But the trucker protest, which grew until it closed a handful of Canada-US border posts and shut down key parts of the capital city for weeks, could echo for years in Canadian politics and perhaps south of the border.